 Alec Baldwin is the Radio Host of the New York Philharmonic.
 He is a graduate of New York University, where he earned a B.F.A. from the Tisch School of the Arts in 1994 and was presented with an honorary doctorate of fine arts in 2010.
-He last appeared onstage in the 2010 Guild Hall (East Hampton) production of Peter Shaffer’s Equus, directed by Tony Walton.
-Mr. Baldwin’s other stage credits include the Roundabout Theatre Company’s 2006 production of Joe Orton’s Entertaining Mr. Sloane, directed by Scott Ellis; Loot on Broadway in 1986, earning Mr. Baldwin a Theatre World Award; Caryl Churchill’s Serious Money on Broadway in 1988; Prelude to a Kiss at the Circle Reparatory Company in 1990, earning Mr. Baldwin an Obie Award; A Streetcar Named Desire on Broadway in 1992, for which Mr. Baldwin was nominated for a Tony Award; Macbeth at New York Shakespeare Festival in 1998; and Roundabout Theatre Company’s 2004 production of The Twentieth Century.
+He last appeared onstage in the 2013 Broadway revival of Lyle Kessler’s Orphans.
+Mr. Baldwin’s other stage credits include the Roundabout Theatre Company’s 2006 production of Joe Orton’s Entertaining Mr. Sloane, directed by Scott Ellis; Loot on Broadway in 1986, earning Mr. Baldwin a Theatre World Award; Caryl Churchill’s Serious Money on Broadway in 1988; Prelude to a Kiss at the Circle Reparatory Company in 1990, earning Mr. Baldwin an Obie Award; A Streetcar Named Desire on Broadway in 1992, for which Mr. Baldwin was nominated for a Tony Award; Macbeth at New York Shakespeare Festival in 1998; Roundabout Theatre Company’s 2004 production of Twentieth Century; and the 2010 Guild Hall (East Hampton) production of Peter Shaffer’s Equus, directed by Tony Walton.
 Mr. Baldwin has also appeared at The Hartman Theatre (Stamford, Connecticut), the Williamstown Theatre Festival (Berkshires, Massachusetts), and Bay Street Theatre (Sag Harbor, New York).

-Alec Baldwin has appeared in more than 50 films, including Beetle Juice, Working Girl, Miami Blues, The Hunt for Red October, Glengarry Glen Ross, Malice, The Juror, The Edge, Ghosts of Mississippi, State and Main, The Cat in the Hat, The Cooler (for which he received the National Board of Review Award for Best Supporting Actor and an Oscar nomination), The Aviator, The Departed, and It’s Complicated, among many others.
+Alec Baldwin has appeared in more than 50 films, including Beetle Juice, Working Girl, Miami Blues, The Hunt for Red October, Glengarry Glen Ross, Malice, The Juror, The Edge, Ghosts of Mississippi, State and Main, The Cat in the Hat, The Cooler (for which he received the National Board of Review Award for Best Supporting Actor and an Oscar nomination), The Aviator, The Departed, It’s Complicated, Blue Jasmine, and Still Alice.